Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Experimental Method and Outcome Metrics

+From the developers' perspective, the review recommendation is a service that, when an engineer loads the diff page, gets automatically invoked and provides its recommendations.
+It is during that invocation that each diff may get a different recommender (or a developer keeps the same algorithm for subsequent diffs in case of parallel design).
+Once the page is loading, the developer may interact with the recommender (due to computational latency the recommender may not always appear immediately), or type in reviewer name directly.
+Hence, the record, in addition to the time of the action and the actual reviewer(s) chosen, also indicates if the recommender was interacted with (clicked on).

+As in any experiments involving human subjects, the experimental design is reviewed to ensure the subjects will not be harmed and the tool used provides strong privacy protections.
+For example, the researcher does not have automatic access to the data that can be used to identify subjects, the data is provided by the tool in an aggregate form (means and standard deviations for each condition), and UID (user identifiable data) is completely removed after 90 days.

-\subsection{Goal and Guardrail Outcomes Metrics}
+\subsection{Goal and guardrail Outcomes Metrics}

-The vast majority of reviewer recommendation work does not release the recommender in production and only evaluate the accuracy on on historical data.
+The vast majority of reviewer recommendation work does not release the recommender in production and only evaluates the accuracy on historical data.
 In contrast, the culture at \Meta uses a sophisticated A/B test of every new feature and change.
+In Table~\ref{tabExperimentDesign} we show the recommenders that are being compared, the unit and size, and the time period of the experiment.

-The team defines goal and guardrail metrics in advance of the experiment and then a double-blind randomized trail is used to test the existing feature, control, with the new feature, test.
-Goal metrics are the metrics we hypothesize will improve with the new feature.
-In contrast, guardrail metrics are the outcome metrics we want do not want to negatively impact.
-In Table~\ref{tabDeltoid}, we introduce the the metrics that we use as outcomes in this paper: TopN accuracy, \timeInReview, \eyeballTime, Latency, Clicks on recommendations, and Workload.
+The team defines goal and guardrail metrics in advance of the experiment and then an A/B test is used to test the existing feature (the control or A condition) with the new feature (the test or B condition).
+The goal metrics measure the desired impact of the intervention.
+In contrast, guardrail metrics are the outcome metrics we do not want to negatively impact.
+In both cases, the null hypothesis or H0, is that nothing will change under the intervention.
+In Table~\ref{tabDeltoid}, we introduce the metrics that we use as outcomes in this paper: TopN accuracy, \timeInReview, \eyeballTime, Latency, Clicks on recommendations, and Workload.
 Depending on the experiment these outcomes will either be goal metrics or guardrails.
-For example, in the first experiment with \MetaRec our goal is to improve TopN accuracy and reduce latency.
-Our guard metrics are to ensure that reviews do not rubberstamp reviews and rush them, \ie \eyeballTime does not decrease.
-We discuss the our goals and guardrails metrics in the experimentation sections below.
+For continuous data, we use a t-test, and for count data we use a Fisher test.
+Since workload is skewed we use a Wilcoxon signed-rank test.
+We often have multiple hypotheses, so we use a 99\% confidence interval.
+We also report the actual p-value when the result is not statistically significant.
+We report the percentage point change rather than effect size measurements like small, medium, and large because engineers prefer percentage points as they can more easily discuss the magnitude and importance of the change in the context of the problem they are solving.